Elfin-Jedi/Angband-4.0.5/readme.txt

 Add fire and cold resists to Fire and Frost Giants.

-Change Priest, Rogue, Ranger, Druid, Necromancer and Assassin spells to match Oangband.
+Change Priest, Rogue, Ranger, Druid, Necromancer, and Assassin spells to match Oangband.

 Add more monsters from Unangband.